dimitri-pletschette/taipyclone/CONTRIBUTING.md

 [Taipy front-end](https://github.com/Avaiga/taipy/blob/develop/frontend/taipy/README.md) README
 files.
 Build the Taipy GUI bundle first, as the Taipy front-end depends on it.

-**Build instructions:** Run the following commands from the root directory of the repository:
+**Build instructions:-** Run the following commands from the root directory of the repository:

 ```bash
 # Build the Taipy GUI bundle